How To Easily Remove Cockroaches From A Boat

 You can also drive away cockroaches with pepper, onion, and garlic solution.
 It’s a simple and effective solution made from common household ingredients.

-Mix 1 garlic clove, 1 tablespoon of cayenne pepper powder, and 1 onion paste with 1 liter of water, then let it sit for one hour.
+Mix one garlic clove, one tablespoon of cayenne pepper powder, and one onion paste with 1 liter of water, then let it sit for one hour.

-After that, add 1 tablespoon of liquid soap to the mixture, and use it in all the areas of your boat where the cockroaches are frequent.
-The strong and unpleasant smell of the remedy will cause the pest to flee rather quickly.
+After that, add one tablespoon of liquid soap to the mixture and use it in all the areas of your boat where cockroaches frequent.
+The remedy’s strong and unpleasant smell will cause the pest to flee quickly.

 Use Listerine

-To use this method, start by mixing equal parts of Listerine and water to create a solution, and then add 2 drops of dishwashing liquid for even more effectiveness.
+To use this method, mix equal parts of Listerine and water to create a solution, and then add two drops of dishwashing liquid for even more effectiveness.

 Transfer the mixture to a spray bottle and target the areas where the roaches have been seen.
-If possible, spray the solution directly on the cockroaches for an even stronger effect.
+For an even stronger effect, spray the solution directly on the cockroaches.

 With its repelling properties, Listerine will surely drive these pests away, forcing them to escape and leave your vessel alone.